ttntm/ttntm/src/pages/hello.md

 - Dev&period;to; I used to syndicate my articles there, but the site's full of bot accounts these days
 - LinkedIn
 - Twitter, or whatever it's called when you read this

-<div class="hr shadow"></div>

-The idea for this page came from {% ext "Alastair Johnson", "https://alastairjohnston.com/introducing-hello-pages/" %}.